 - Trust companies

-On the other hand, mortgage brokers do not lend money directly to you.
-Brokers have access to many different lenders and work to set up the transaction to find a suitable lender for you.
-Some mortgage products are only available through brokers, and mortgages vary from broker to broker.
+On the other hand, mortgage brokers don’t lend money directly to you.
+Brokers have access to many different lenders and work to set up the transaction to find the best loan for you.
+Some mortgage product are only available through brokers, and mortgages vary from broker to broker.

-If you are going to get pre-approved, there are certain things that you need to provide to the mortgage lender.
+If you’re going to get pre-approved, there are certain things that you need to provide to the mortgage lender.
 These include:

 - Proof of assets